lukerm/parallellm-pump/README.md

 (Based on an empirical study: see [below](#Study).)

 This code base allows you to configure and run prompts to multiple LLMs in parallel, via their APIs.
 You be the judge of which provider returns the best result to your prompt (use `pump`).
-Or, you can ask the LLMs which one is the best (user `prefer`).
+Or, you can even ask the LLMs which one is the best (use `prefer`).

 ## Technical Details